HilthonTT/warden-bot/README.md

 (`pip install -U yt-dlp`).

 **Music: bot joins VC but plays nothing.** Missing `PyNaCl` or libopus.
-Reinstall with `pip install --force-reinstall PyNaCl`.
+Reinstall with `pip install --force-reinstall "discord.py[voice]"`.

 **Reset everything.** Stop the bot and delete `data/bot.sqlite3` (plus the `-wal` and `-shm` sidecar files if present).
 All per-server config,